 Greenville Dog Bite Lawyer

-Who is Held Liable for a Dog Bite Injury Case?
+Who Is Held Liable for a Dog Bite Injury?

 North Carolina’s legislature has enacted several statutes that apply specifically to dog bite cases.
-Under the North Carolina General Statutes, a North Carolina dog owner may be deemed strictly liable for dog bite injuries to human beings (or property) if the dog owner intentionally, knowingly, and willfully allows a dog more than six months old to run at large during the night while unaccompanied by the owner – or by a family member or some other individual.
+Under NC G.S. § 67-12, a North Carolina dog owner may be deemed strictly liable for bite injuries (meaning that we don’t have to provide evidence of negligence to win compensation) if the dog owner intentionally, knowingly, and willfully allows a dog more than six months old to run around at night without supervision.

-A dog owner may also be deemed statutorily liable if a dangerous dog inflicted the bite injuries.
-In order for a dog to be deemed dangerous, the dog must:
+A dog owner may also be deemed liable if a dangerous dog inflicted the bite injuries.
+For a dog to be deemed dangerous or potentially dangerous, it must:

 What is North Carolina’s One Dog Bite Rule?